AzureHaze21/VesperiaSaveEditor/README.md

 # Missing
 Everything else:
+- Items
+- Skill points
-- items
+- Overlimit
-- grade points
+- Grade points / Casino chips
-- costumes
+- Costumes
-- party editor
+- Party editor

 # Copyright
 This software is not associated with Tales of Vesperia or the Tales of series.
 All images used are property of Bandai Namco Entertainment.